harishkesavarao/harishkesavarao.github.io/_posts/2025-08-04-data-lakehouse.md

 Without it, different teams build their own definitions in their own tools.
 The organisation ends up with five different revenue numbers depending on which dashboard you open.
 This is not a data quality problem — it is a governance problem.
 The data is correct; the definitions are inconsistent.

 The semantic layer is also where the connection to AI readiness becomes concrete.
 An AI agent generating SQL against your lakehouse will use whatever metric definitions it can infer from column names and table descriptions.
 If those definitions are inconsistent, the agent produces inconsistent results.
-A governed semantic layer is not optional for AI-powered analytics — it is the prerequisite.

 ---

 ## AI-readiness

-This is where governance stops being an internal engineering concern and becomes a product requirement.
 An LLM querying your lakehouse — whether through a natural language query interface, a RAG pipeline, or a custom agent — depends entirely on the quality of your metadata.
 Column descriptions that say "flag" or "id" are useless to a language model.
 Column descriptions that say "binary indicator set to 1 when the account has had an active subscription within the last 30 days" are genuinely useful.
 The difference between a Genie Space that returns accurate results and one that hallucinates is largely determined by the quality of the column-level annotations in Unity Catalog.

+AI-readiness means:
-AI-readiness means descriptions are written for a language model, not a data engineer.
-It means embeddings exist for columns and tables so that semantic search over the data catalogue works.
-It means agent-accessible metadata — what tables exist, what they contain, how they relate — is current and accurate, which is only possible if it is maintained at data product definition time rather than retroactively.
+- descriptions are written for a language model, not a data engineer.
+- embeddings exist for columns and tables so that semantic search over the data catalogue works.
+- agent-accessible metadata — what tables exist, what they contain, how they relate — is current and accurate.
+This is possible if it is maintained at data product definition time rather than retroactively.

 A lakehouse without this is not AI-ready.
 Point an LLM at undocumented tables with opaque column names and you will get confident, plausible, wrong answers.
 The data quality problem that used to surface as a wrong number in a dashboard now surfaces as a confident hallucination in an AI system that business users trust more, not less, than the dashboard it replaced.